vipin1000/vipin1000/README.md

                                                        👋 Hi, I’m Vipin Ruhal Just a Normal Software Engineer like anyone else.

-- 🌱 I’m currently working as a python developer
+- 🌱 I’m currently working as a Gen AI developer
 - 📚 Having amazing sessions in Machine learnig
 - 📫 How to reach me - ruhalvipin9@gmail.com